 To address facility needs and deferred maintenance/infrastructure and overcrowding referred to in our district needs assessment, ESSER 3.0 funds will be used for the renovation of Greenbrier Middle School.
 The Greenbrier Middle School (GMS) project will promote safe in-person instruction for a total of 581 students.
 GMS is currently operating at 85% capacity.
 As referenced in the district needs assessment, this project would address overcrowding due to enrollment increases and enhancements to educational programming.
 Overcrowding has been addressed with rezoning, portable classrooms, and building modifications.
 This renovation project will allow our students safe in-person instruction with social distancing during general academic instruction.
 Additionally, it will provide opportunities for related arts instruction involving increased exhalation in a safe space.
 The CDC currently recommends that this type of instruction take place in larger well-ventilated spaces.
 This initiative will offer the benefits of in-person learning supporting student, faculty, and staff health needs.
 Additionally, Robertson County will invest ESSER 2.0 funds in new HVAC systems at Krisle Elementary, Westside Elementary, and Springfield Middle School to reduce the risk of airborne transmission of the COVID-19 virus and increase the safety of in-person learning.
 Up to date technology within HVAC systems and controls are critical to COVID-19 mitigation efforts due to their ability to control airborne pollutants and viruses, and to distribute fresh outside air in classrooms.

-Based on discussions with the Robertson County Covid Task Force, data regarding the number of employee and student absences, and risk costs through workers' compensation, as well as survey data it was determined that funding for a contract with Five Points for health clinic and personnel to be located within the district would be added to growth in student academic achievement, as well as a reduction in insurance and workers' compensation costs.
-Additionally, a Supple
+Based on discussions with the Robertson County Covid Task Force, data regarding the number of employee and student absences, and risk costs through workers' compensation, as well as survey data it was determined that funding for a contract with Five Points for a health clinic and personnel to be located within the district would be added to our ESSER 3.0 Plan.
+The main objective for the district health clinic will be to improve employee/student attendance through efficient medical care leading to growth in student academic achievement, as well as a reduction in insurance and workers' compensation costs.
+Additionally, a Supplemental Floating Nurse to assist with contact tracing, implementation of Covid protocols, and coordination with the local health department will be hired.

 As we began the process of reopening schools in the fall of 2021 a need for technology access was identified based on a connectivity survey disseminated to all RCS families.
 Based on the survey results Verizon hotspots, laptops, and chargers were purchased using ESSER 1.0 funds for families who did not have access to the Internet.
 These funds were also used to expand the 1:1 initiative at the Middle and High School in case a remote learning became necessary.
 The district shifted to remote learning in March of 2020, and a hybrid learning model for middle and high school students during the third term in 2021, teachers expressed the need for support in providing high-quality remote instruction.
 As a result, the district will invest ESSER 3.0 funds to support moving the 1:1 initiative down through the 6th grade.
 ESSER funds will be used to purchase laptops and carts, so that 6th-8th graders can become 1:1 day-users.
 Additional support of this initiative will include two Information Systems Technicians responsible for maintaining computer systems and other technologies.
 Their duties will include working with other IT Technicians to install hardware and troubleshoot computer issues, respond to IT questions from users and update malware protection devices to prevent viruses or computer hacking.
-ESSER funding will also be used to support nine Technology Tutors who will support the 1:1 initiative in grades 6-12.
-Tech Tutors will provide individualized professional learning and technology support for teachers during after-school hours, two days per week.
-These "office hours" will coincide with the after-school tutoring program in grades 6-12, allowing tech tutors to push in for modeling/coaching purposes as necessary.
-These Tech Tutors will assist in providing scaffolded transition for students who are new to the online 1:1 model in both middle and high school.
-This initiative supports needs identified in the Supporting Data and Notes section of the district needs assessment which address the focus areas of preparing, preventing, and responding to the pandemic using ESSER Funds.
-The addition of Graphing Calculators for "at risk" Springfield High School students from underserved populations needing assistance with mathematics is also a need.
-As referenced in the Readiness section of the district needs assessment, the addition of effective instructional materials to meet the needs of underrepresented student subgroups and intervention materials for students with skill deficits will assist educators in mitigating learning loss.
-This tool was recommended by the ATSI consultant as a need for these students.